 However, differences in work customs can lead to culture shock and, in some cases, negative experiences.
 On the customer side, they are treated like gods, Japan has the best customer service in the world.

-The following are some important things about the work and care in japan, whether in konbinis, shops and restaurants and even in some factories.
+Here are some important things about work and service in Japan, whether in konbinis, stores, restaurants, and even in some factories.

 japanese customer service Keigo

-Teams are usually required to speak a polite form of Japanese, which is called Keigo by customers.
-It is a respectful form of language that tends to use ultra-long words and phrases.
+Teams are usually required to speak in a polite form of Japanese, which is called Keigo by clients.
+It is a form of respectful language that tends to use ultra-long words and phrases.

 Employees are trained to repeat certain steps to greet each customer and to deal with common situations.